Plants of Sierra Nevada

 In the past, this genus and the genus Viburnum constituted the family Sambucaceae, but were then transferred to the honeysuckle family (Caprifoliaceae), and later to the moschatel family (Adoxaceae), which is today called Viburnaceae.

-The generic name is derived from Ancient Greek sambuca, the name of an ancient string instrument of Asian origin.
-Presumably, elder wood was used in its construction.
+The generic name is derived from Ancient Greek sambuca, the name of an ancient instrument of Asian origin.
+Presumably, flutes were made from the branches.
 The name elder is derived from the Anglo-Saxon word aeld (’fire’).
 In those days, the hollow stems of elder were used to kindle a fire.

 Sambucus cerulea Blue elder

 This deciduous shrub, which can grow to a height of 9 m, was formerly known as Mexican elder (S. mexicana).
-In spring, it displays an abundance of butter-yellow flowers, followed by purplish-blue berries in autumn.
+In spring, it displays an abundance of butter-yellow flowers, followed by purplish-blue berries in autumn, which gave rise to its names.

-It grows in a variety of habitats, including river valleys, woodlands, and exposed slopes with access to water, up to an altitude of 3,000 m.
+It grows in a variety of habitats, including river valleys, woodlands, and exposed slopes with access to water.
 It has a very wide distribution, from British Columbia southwards through much of western United States to north-western Mexico, with scattered occurrence in Oklahoma and Texas.
+It has a wide altitudinal range in the Sierras, growing from the foothills up to high elevations, occasionally around 3,000 m.

 Many indigenous tribes used the berries of this plant for food, and a number of herbal medicines were produced from its wood, bark, leaves, flowers, and roots.
 The wood was also used to make pipes and musical instruments, such as flutes and small whistles.
 A dye was obtained from the berries.